OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md

 ## Next steps

-Now that we can deploy theÂ **Mojo** project to your tenant, we need to make sure it is configured correctly for each tenant - we are going to [start working with tenant-specific variables](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md).
+Now that we can deploy the **Mojo** project to your tenant, we need to make sure it is configured correctly for each tenant - we are going to [start working with tenant-specific variables](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md).